 Lockdown happened at such speed that many organisations had to piece together a make-do infrastructure that helped keep things running.
 Now that the going hybrid approach seems to be becoming the norm, it’s time to invest properly in the technology that makes it work most effectively.

 Here’s our list of things to think about:

 - Settle on a standard communication platform like Microsoft Teams

 You can now have up to 1,000 people in a Teams meeting and 20,000 viewing things like corporate announcements.
-The integration with Microsoft Office 365 is also a big advantage over other comms platforms – it makes for true collaboration, with file sharing, integrated calendars and much more.
+The integration with Microsoft Office 365 is also a big advantage over other comms platforms – it makes for true digital collaboration, with file sharing, integrated calendars and much more.

 - Consolidate and tighten up security, with a Zero-Trust approach